AmbiqAI/neuralSPOT/docs/optimizing_using_neuralspot.md

 neuralSPOT offers a number of tools and libraries to help optimize AI features:

 1. **Data Ingestion Libraries**: efficient capture data from Ambiq's peripherals and interfaces, and minimize buffer copies by using neuralSPOT's feature extraction libraries.
-2. **Power Control Library**: neuralSPOT's power library makes controlling Apollo's power settings easy, allowing the developer to choose a pre-optimized application-specific default configuration, or fine-grained control over power modes, peripherals, memory configuration and more.
+2. **Power Configuration Library**: neuralSPOT's power library makes controlling Apollo's power settings easy, allowing the developer to choose a pre-optimized application-specific default configuration, or fine-grained control over power modes, peripherals, memory configuration and more.
+3. **Profiling Tools**: a collection of software tools to help profiling TFLM, CPU, and cache behaviors
-3. **Power Measurement Tools**: neuralSPOT has built-in tools to help developers mark regions of interest via GPIO pins.
+3. **Power Measurement Utilities**: neuralSPOT has built-in tools to help developers mark regions of interest via GPIO pins.
 These pins can be connected to an energy monitor to help distinguish different phases of AI compute.
 4. **Examples**: neuralSPOT includes numerous power-optimized and power-instrumented examples illustrating how to use the above libraries and tools.
 Ambiq's ModelZoo and [MLPerfTiny](https://github.com/AmbiqAI/MLPerfTiny) repos have even more optimized reference examples.

 ### The Data Ingestion Libraries

 The Audio library takes advantage of Apollo4 Plus' highly efficient audio peripherals to capture audio for AI inference.
 It supports several interprocess communication mechanisms to make the captured data available to the AI feature - one of these is a 'ring buffer' model which ping-pongs captured data buffers to facilitate in-place processing by feature extraction code.
 The basic_tf_stub example includes ring buffer [initialization](../examples/basic_tf_stub/src/basic_audio.h) and [usage](../examples/basic_tf_stub/src/basic_tf_stub.cc) examples.

-### Power-Aware Library
+### Power Configuration Library

 The neuralSPOT Power Control library is a part of the [ns-peripheral](https://github.com/AmbiqAI/neuralSPOT/tree/main/neuralspot/ns-peripherals) component, and is used by every neuralSPOT example, such as [here](../examples/rpc_client_example/src/rpc_client.cc).
 It is typically called once, during initialization.